A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Introduction

-The goal of this paper is to perform a systematic comparison and in turn establish some practical guidelines in choosing the best combinations of the preconditioned KSP solvers.
-Our study is in spirit similar to the recent work of Feng and Saunders in \cite{FS12CG}, which compared CG and MINRES for symmetric systems.
-However, we focus on nonsymmetric systems with a heavy emphasis on preconditioners.
+The goal of this work is to perform a systematic comparison and in turn establish some practical guidelines in choosing the best preconditioned KSP solvers.
+Our study is similar to the recent work of Feng and Saunders in \cite{FS12CG}, which compared CG and MINRES for symmetric systems.
+However, we focus on nonsymmetric systems with a heavier emphasis on preconditioners.
 We consider four KSP solvers, GMRES, TFQMR, BiCGSTAB and QMRCGSTAB.
 Among these, the latter three enjoy three-term recurrences.
-We also consider three preconditioners, namely Gauss-Seidel, incomplete LU factorization (ILU), and algebraic multigrid (AMG).
-Each of these KSP methods and preconditioners has its advantages and disadvantages, so theoretical analysis alone is insufficient in establishing their suitability for different types of problems.
-We compare the methods empirically in terms of convergence and timing results for linear systems constructed from four different numerical discretization methods for PDEs in both 2D and 3D.
-The sizes of these linear systems range from $10^{5}$ to $10^{7}$ unknowns, which are representative of modern industrial applications.
-We also assess the scalability of different preconditioned KSP solvers as the number of unknowns increases.
-To the best of our knowledge, this is the most comprehensive comparison of the preconditioned KSP solvers to date for large, sparse, nonsymmetric linear systems.
-Our results show that the smoothed-aggregation AMG typically delivers better performance and exhibits better scalability than classical AMG, but it is less robust, especially for ill-conditioned systems.
-These results help establish some practical guidelines for choosing preconditioned KSP methods.
-They also motivate the further development of more effective, scalable, and robust multigrid preconditioners for large, sparse, nonsymmetric, and potentially ill-conditioned linear systems.
+We also consider three classes of general-purpose preconditioners, namely Gauss-Seidel, incomplete LU factorization (including ILUT, ILUTP, and multilevel ILU), and algebraic multigrid (including variants of classical AMG and smoothed aggregation).
+Each of these KSP methods and preconditioners has its advantages and disadvantages.
+At the theoretical level, we compare the mathematical formulations, operation counts, and storage requirements of these methods.
+However, theoretical analysis alone is insufficient in establishing their suitability for different types of problems.
+The primary focus of this work is to compare the methods empirically in terms of convergence and serial performance for large linear systems.
+Our choice of comparing only serial performance is partially for keeping the focus on the mathematical properties of these methods, and partially due to the lack of efficient parallel implementation of ILU.